CarlMenke/Racoon_Tycoon_Game_Clone/READme.md

 1. Enter All the names of the people playing
 2. Player one is up first
-3. On your tuurn you can do 5 things, all displayed on the page
+3. On your turn you can do 5 things, all displayed on the page
    - Purchase a buildings
    - Purchase a town
    - Purchase a Rail Road